brokkko/brokkko/README.md

 in process...

 -----
-🎓 My graduation
+🎓 My education

-in process...
+SPbGETU «LETI» 24’ (bachelor)

 -----
 🛠 Languages and tools